 Who Needs a Nurse Email List (And What They Do With It)

 Medical SaaS companies use nurse email lists to sell scheduling tools, EHR systems, and analytics platforms.
-Companies like Inovalon and symplr (their Smart Square product) specifically target nurse managers and charge nurses — the people who actually choose which software their unit adopts.
+They target nurse managers and charge nurses — the people who actually pick which software a unit adopts.
 A registered nurse email list filtered by job title is worth ten times more than a generic blast to "nurses."
+Ten times.
+Not a rounding error.

 Continuing education providers are another huge buyer.
-Wolters Kluwer (through their Lippincott division) published research showing that engaged nurses are twice as likely to recommend clinical tools to colleagues, and 76% of nurses actively seek information through medical journals.
-If you sell CE credits, certifications, or training programs — targeted nursing professional marketing lists are your pipeline.
+Wolters Kluwer (through its Lippincott division) published research showing that engaged nurses are twice as likely to recommend clinical tools to colleagues, and that 76% of nurses actively seek information through medical journals.
+If you sell CE credits, certifications, or training programs, targeted nursing professional marketing lists are your pipeline.

 Medical device and uniform companies need nurse email addresses segmented by facility type and specialty.
 An OR nurse cares about different equipment than a home health nurse.
 Obviously.

-Pharma companies increasingly run NPI-targeted programmatic campaigns — but those campaigns need a clean nurse email database as the foundation.
+And pharma companies increasingly run NPI-targeted programmatic campaigns — but those campaigns still need a clean nurse email database as the foundation.

 Two real examples worth noting.
-Thrive Marketing ran a 7-step automated email campaign to reactivate dormant nurse candidates in the UK.
-The result?
-Warm leads converted into actual placements.
+Thrive Marketing ran a 7-step automated email campaign to reactivate dormant nurse candidates in the UK — and turned warm leads into actual placements.
 And SheerID found that 94% of nurses take advantage of gated offers, with 91% sharing those offers with colleagues.
 Brands like Lowe's and T-Mobile saw 2-3x higher engagement when they specifically targeted nurses.
-The takeaway: nurses respond to marketing — when it's relevant and respectful.
+The takeaway?
+Nurses respond to marketing — when it's relevant and respectful.

 How to Get a Nurse Email List: 4 Methods Compared